Lost film: Reasons for film loss

+Films were sometimes destroyed deliberately.
+In 1921, actor Roscoe "Fatty" Arbuckle was charged with the murder of actress Virginia Rappe.
+Following a series of trials, he was ultimately acquitted, but not before his name had become so toxic that studios engaged in the systematic destruction of all films in which he had a starring role.
+The Charlie Chaplin-produced A Woman of the Sea was destroyed by Chaplin himself as a tax write-off.
-Almost all of the films made by Charlie Chaplin have survived, as well as extensive amounts of unused footage dating back to 1916.
-The exceptions are A Woman of the Sea (which he destroyed himself as a tax write-off) and one of his early Keystone films, Her Friend the Bandit (see Unknown Chaplin).
-The filmography of D. W. Griffith is nearly complete, as many of his early Biograph films were deposited by the company in paper print form at the Library of Congress.

-Many of Griffith's feature-film works of the 1910s and 1920s found their way to the film collection at the Museum of Modern Art in the 1930s, and were preserved under the auspices of curator Iris Barry.
-Mary Pickford's filmography is nearly complete; her early years were spent with Griffith, and she gained control of her own productions in the late 1910s and early 1920s.
-She also backtracked to as many of her Zukor-controlled early Famous Players films as were salvageable.

-Stars such as Chaplin and Douglas Fairbanks enjoyed stupendous popularity, and their films were reissued over and over throughout the silent era, meaning prints of their films were likely to surface decades later.
-Mary Pickford at one point intended to destroy her films, which she had acquired the rights to after her death, but later relented.
-Pickford, Charlie Chaplin, Harold Lloyd, and Cecil B. DeMille were early champions of film preservation, although Lloyd lost a good number of his silent works in a vault fire in the early 1940s.
+In contrast, the filmography of D. W. Griffith is nearly complete, as many of his early Biograph films were deposited by the company in paper print form at the Library of Congress.
+Many of Griffith's feature-film works of the 1910s and 1920s were added to the film collection at the Museum of Modern Art in the 1930s and were preserved under the auspices of curator Iris Barry.
+Mary Pickford's filmography is nearly complete.
+Her early years were spent with Griffith, and she gained control of her own productions in the late 1910s and early 1920s.
+She had originally intended to destroy these films but later relented.
+She also recovered as many of her Zukor-controlled early Famous Players films as were salvageable.
+Western star William S. Hart, an influence on such later filmmakers as Akira Kurosawa, has a tremendous amount of surviving feature work with only a few lost films.
+Likewise, almost all of the films created by Charlie Chaplin have survived, as well as extensive amounts of unused footage dating back to 1916; the exceptions are the aforementioned A Woman of the Sea and one of his early Keystone films, Her Friend the Bandit.
+Stars such as Chaplin and Douglas Fairbanks benefited from their great popularity: because their films were repeatedly reissued throughout the silent era, surviving prints could be found even decades later.
+Pickford, Chaplin, Harold Lloyd and Cecil B. DeMille were early champions of film preservation, although Lloyd lost a large number of his silent works to a vault fire in the early 1940s.

 In March 2019, the National Film Archive of India reported that 31,000 of its film reels had been lost or destroyed.

 Later lost films

 An improved 35 mm safety film was introduced in 1949.
 Since safety film is much more stable than nitrate film, comparatively few films were lost after about 1950.
-However, color fading of certain color stocks and vinegar syndrome threaten the preservation of films made since about this time.
+However, color fading of certain color stocks and vinegar syndrome threaten the preservation of films made since that time.

-Most mainstream movies from the 1950s onwards survive today, but several early pornographic films and some B movies are lost.
-In most cases, these obscure films go unnoticed and unknown, but some films by noted cult directors have been lost, as well:
+Most mainstream films from the 1950s and later survive today, but several early pornographic films and some B movies are lost.
+In most cases, these obscure films are unnoticed and unknown, but some films by noted cult directors have been lost as well.